AnyChart/docs.anychart.com/Basic_Charts/Waterfall_Chart.md

 You can also configure tooltips with the help of [formatting functions](Common_Settings/Text_Formatters#formatting_functions) and the following fields (in addition to the default ones): "diff", "absolute", "isTotal".
 The last field allows to find out whether a column shows a total value or not.

-For example, the function in the sample below modifies labels of the columns that indicate total values.
+For example, the function in the sample below modifies labels of columns that indicate total values.
 The "absolute" and "isTotal" fields are used.

 {sample}BCT\_Waterfall\_Chart\_06{sample}